Bewilder-W/TCMPG/README.md

 In this work, we used Traditional Chinese Medicine Prescription Generation Graph Auto-Encoder(TCMPG-GAE) to discover the associations between the entire prescriptions and symptoms, and generate prescriptions in an end-to-end manner.

-- Under the "data" folder, there are all the data involved in our model.
+- Under the "data.zip" file, there are all the data involved in our model.
+In your development environment, you should unzip this file first.

 - Under the `Experiment result` folder, the `/Case Studies.xlsx` contains the symptom sets of 60 test prescriptions and the results in K = (5, 10, 20).
 The `/Figures` folder contains the experiment results about Precision, Recall, HR, and NDCG under 5-fold cross-validation.